namankr/text-recognition/README.md

 Running the webpage

-1. open the terminal under folder frontend
+1. open the terminal under folder frontend in the project foler

 Type below two commands